Cultural immersion education and training

 Types of experiences available include:

-Level 1 – Acknowledgement of Country Writing Workshops
+Acknowledgement of Country Experience

-1-hour Workshop, in person
+1.5 hour Workshop, in person

-This experience is delivered by the Cultural Capability team, participants will be guided by Aboriginal educators to develop their own meaningful Acknowledgment and gain knowledge of Curtin’s reconciliation journey at Curtin.
+You will be guided by Aboriginal educators to develop your own meaningful Acknowledgment and gain knowledge of our reconciliation journey at Curtin, the ancient and colonial history of the campus at Bentley, and Nyungar knowledge and practices from a Whadjuk perspective.

-Level 1 – Ways of Working
+Ways of Working (WOW)

 Full-day experience, in person